Blendify/blender-manual/blender_docs/manual/render/eevee/motion_blur.rst

 .. note::

-   Object motion blur and deformation motion blur is still not supported.
+   Object motion blur and deformation motion blur are still not supported.
 Only camera motion blur is supported.

 .. note::